tfpauly/privacy-proxy/draft-private-access-tokens.md

 a stable ANON_ORIGIN_ID for each ORIGIN_NAME, to allow the Mediator to count token access without learning the ORIGIN_NAME.

-CLIENT_GROUP_ID:
-: An identifier chosen by the Mediator and sent to the Issuer, which represents a random cohort of Clients.
-Each Client is assigned a new CLIENT_GROUP_ID for each Issuer it uses every time a new policy window begins.

-GROUP_ORIGIN_ID:
-: An identifier chosen by the Issuer and sent to the Mediator, which corresponds to the tuple of an ORIGIN_NAME and a CLIENT_GROUP_ID.
-This identifier is used by the Mediator to ensure that Clients cannot create a mismatch between an ORIGIN_NAME and an ANON_ORIGIN_ID.

 # API Endpoints {#setup}

 Issuers MUST provide the following information available via the corresponding